orivann/aquapump-app/README.md

 - **Helm** – `deploy/helm/aquapump` contains a chart that templates both services, ingress configuration, and environment variables.
 - **Kubernetes** – `deploy/kubernetes/base` offers Kustomize-ready manifests for direct cluster application or as a basis for overlays.
 - **Argo CD** – `deploy/argocd/application.yaml` defines how to sync the Helm chart from this repository using GitOps.
-- **GitHub Actions** – `deploy/ci/github-actions/ecr-deploy.yml` builds and pushes images to Amazon ECR, updates Helm values, and triggers Argo CD.
+- **GitHub Actions** – `.github/workflows/ecr-deploy.yml` builds and pushes images to Amazon ECR, updates Helm values, and triggers Argo CD.

+## Additional documentation

+- `project_structure.md` – Guided tour of the repository layout for teammates and stakeholders.
+- `docs/operations.md` – Operations playbook covering environments, CI/CD, Kubernetes deployment, and recovery procedures.

 ## Next steps